Everyone's Friend, Bread.

 - A small bit of honey to activate the yeast Stevia-sub

-- 5 Tbsp of Pork Grinds Crushed Optional
+- 5 tablespoon Pork Rinds Crushed Optional

-- First, add 4 tbsp of warm water(over 100 degrees, and under 110 degrees) to a small bowl and add the dry yeast (Stevia-sub), plus a small bit of honey.
+- First, add 4 tablespoon of warm water(over 100 degrees, and under 110 degrees) to a small bowl and add the dry yeast (Stevia-sub), plus a small bit of honey.
 Yeast eats sugar and grows.
 This is what we are looking for, to bloom the yeast.
 The yeast will help the bread rise and become lighter in texture.